 After soaking for twenty minutes or half an hour we exited together to find that the inn had supplied towels about the same size as a face cloth.
 He held up the towel and remarked, “Only good for chin-chin” a term that’s slang for penis (or possibly small penis).
 Given the events that followed, I’m reasonably certain he was being self-deprecating.
 We slipped into our yukatas and met our travel partners who were exiting the female bath and returned to our respective rooms.

 A short time later, the phone rang in our room and a male voice announced a room number that wasn’t ours.
 I indicated as much, suggested he try again, bade him sayonara and hung up the phone which rang again almost immediately.
 The same voice said, “No. You come to room 242” (or whatever the room number was).
-P and I decided to take the chance and went to the suggested room where we our bath partners awaited.
+P and I decided to take the chance and went to the suggested room where our bath partners awaited.

 I think we must have spent more than an hour eating tempura and sushi, downing copious amounts of sake and trying our best to have a coherent conversation.
 As the feast drew to a close, I had the clear impression that the chap wanted to switch partners and have P spend the rest of the night with him while his companion went back with me to my room.
 I don’t recall precisely how we worked our way out of that and declined but we did.

-Hakone incident three – Aussies to the rescue
+Hakone incident three – Aussies to the rescue.

 The next morning hoping we could avoid any awkward guest encounters P and I cautiously departed the inn for our anticipated day on Lake Ashi.
-The plan was to buy a ticket for one of the famous pirate ships
+The plan was to buy a ticket for one of the famous pirate ships that traverse the lake.

-(Free image from Pixabay)
+[Free image from Pixabay.]

-that traverse the lake.
 Little did I know that we needed to have made these bookings in advance.
 We were returning somewhat dejectedly from the dock when an Australian voice rang out in greeting.

 In the previous post, I wrote about the day trip P and I took to Nikko.
 One of the details of the day I omitted was that on more than one occasion we encountered a group of Australians who were outgoing in an almost stereotypically Australian way.
 We almost certainly had lunch or a shared a beer with a few of them but I don’t recall which.

 What I do recall is that we met the same group at Lake Ashi in Hakone.
 They recognized us and we went over to them and started chatting.
 In the course of our conversation we explained our situation and they, in great generosity of spirit, invited us on their chartered boat trip.
 Their guide, noting we weren’t paying and they had, said that if even a single person objected, we couldn’t share the excursion.
-Needless to say, no one did and, though the weather was gray and we never got our view of Mt.
-Fuji, we had a splendid day.
+Needless to say, no one did and, though the weather was gray and we never got our view of Mount Fuji, we had a splendid day.

 Only four or five days had passed since our arrival in Japan and as I look back through what feels like the wrong end of a telescope I’m surprised to recall what an adventure it quickly became.